How to Make Hummus from Scratch

 1. To a large food processor, add the cooked or canned chickpeas, garlic, lemon juice, tahini and salt.
 Blend until mostly smooth.

-2. With the food processor running, slowly add a stream of olive oil.
+2. With the food processor running, slowly add a stream of olive oil–about 1/4 cup.
 Process until desired consistency.
-For the best results, consider processing for several minutes.
+For the best results, consider processing for several minutes, stopping it every 30 seconds or so to scrape down the sides before giving it extra time.

 3. Spoon into a bowl.
 Top with olive oil, spices or fresh herbs, and serve.